www.kevinrdshepherd.info

 Kate Overton

 This response from UNESCO evoked much word for word and contextual analysis.
-The prestigious body was obviously not prepared to say anything more on the subject, and was effectively disowning any link with the Findhorn Foundation.
-The abbreviated nature of the response aroused some comment in the circle of acquaintances of Kate Thomas, and this format was considered to be a drawback of current bureaucratic agendas.
-However, it was also a logical deduction that any further claim of the Foundation to have UNESCO auspices, however indirectly, would not be supportable to informed parties.
+The prestigious body was obviously not prepared to say anything more on the subject.
+UNESCO were effectively disowning any link with the Findhorn Foundation.
+The abbreviated nature of the response aroused some comment in the circle of acquaintances of Kate Thomas.
+This format was considered to be a drawback of current bureaucratic agendas.
+However, a logical deduction was made that any further claim of the Foundation to have UNESCO auspices, however indirectly, would not be supportable to informed parties.
 The response of UNESCO annulled various associations in that direction which the Findhorn Foundation had made over the years in promotional literature.

-Probably the most well known instance of those strongly accented associations was in relation to the Living in Peace workshop conducted by Pierre Weil and advertised in relation to UNESCO, whose General Assembly had recommended this activity many years ago.
+Probably the most well known instance, of laboured association, concerned the Living in Peace workshop conducted by Pierre Weil (1924-2008).
+This was advertised by the Foundation in relation to UNESCO, whose General Assembly was said to have recommended the workshop activity some years previously.
 Weil was elaborately profiled by the Foundation as UNESCO’s Adviser on Education for Peace.
-In 1993 Weil “facilitated” his workshop at the Foundation, an event in Forres which gained local notoriety for the exclusion of close British neighbour Kate Thomas by an American “peacemaker” and “focaliser” (Castro, Hypocrisy and Dissent, 1996, p.
+In 1993, Weil “facilitated” his workshop at the Foundation, an event in Forres gaining local notoriety for the exclusion of close English neighbour Kate Thomas by an American “peacemaker” and “focaliser” (Castro, Hypocrisy and Dissent, 1996, p.
 110).
-The obstruction to peace was Foundation staff member Stan Stanfield.
-See also article 1.4 on this website.
-See also the related details on Pierre Weil and UNESCO in my web article Criticism of the New Age (2008).
+The obstruction to peace was Foundation staff member Stan Stanfield (Facade of Conflict Resolution).
+See also related details on Pierre Weil and UNESCO in Criticism of the New Age.

-Robert Walter MP was disconcerted to find that there was no reply from the Findhorn Foundation to his separate communication.
+Robert Walter MP was disconcerted at the absence of reply, from the Findhorn Foundation, to his separate communication.
 Not even the briefest acknowledgment of a few words.
-Robert Walter had now confirmed beyond all doubt that Kate Thomas had a genuine basis for complaint.
-The situation as a whole was very thought-provoking, involving a disclaiming UNESCO, a remote and aloof UNITAR, and an evasive Findhorn Foundation management.
+Robert Walter had now confirmed, beyond all doubt, that Kate Thomas had a genuine basis for complaint.
+The situation as a whole was very thought-provoking.
+The scenario involved a disclaiming UNESCO, a silent DPI, a remote and aloof UNITAR, and an evasive Findhorn Foundation management.

 Kate Thomas subsequently resorted to solicitors in contacting the Findhorn Foundation management.
-That correspondence is detailed in article 1 on this website.
-A reply was elicited in this manner from the Foundation Director Bettina Jespersen, though the response fell far short of satisfaction.
-My subsequent Letter to Robert Walter MP was dated 27/11/2008, and is reproduced in full as article 3 on this website.
-That epistle lists the contradictions and undisclosed complexities evident in the Jespersen response.
+That correspondence is detailed at Kate Thomas and the Findhorn Foundation.
+A reply was then elicited from the Foundation Director Bettina Jespersen.
+However, the response fell far short of a due standard.
+My subsequent Letter to Robert Walter MP, dated 27/11/2008, listed the contradictions and undisclosed complexities evident in the Jespersen response (see also Findhorn Foundation Discrepancies).

-The long established attraction and novelty known as the Game of Transformation is still very much in evidence after thirty years of advertising.
+Meanwhile, the calendar of commercial workshops continued a pricing advantage at the Foundation.
+The long established novelty known as the Game of Transformation was still very much in evidence after thirty years of promotion.
 In November 2008, four days of this Game were being advertised at between £385-£555 depending upon low or high income.
 This Game is capable of arousing strong criticism from outside parties, to put the matter politely.
 The web ad declared:

-There was the further insistence that “this is a wonderful opportunity to receive a high degree of masterful attention and make a quantum leap into greater wholeness.”
+There was the further insistence: “This is a wonderful opportunity to receive a high degree of masterful attention and make a quantum leap into greater wholeness.”
 Two skilled guides and five players are mentioned.
-There was also a one week version of the Game on offer in December 2008, the charge being £515-£715 depending upon level of income.
-Such details were conveyed by the official website at www.findhorn.org.
+A one week version of the Game was also on offer in December 2008, the charge being £515-£715 depending upon level of income.
+Life is an expensive game to those seduced by fashionable phraseology like "quantum leap," lacking scientific relevance.

-The third variation of this allurement is a two week Facilitator’s Training in the Transformation Game.
+The third variation of this allurement was a two week Facilitator’s Training in the Transformation Game.
 Scheduled for November 2008, the cost was £1,620 (including accommodation and board).
-The objective of this extension is to license others with the ability to conduct these workshops.
-The commercial aspect of the Game of Transformation is glaringly obvious.
+The objective of this extension was to license others with the ability to conduct these workshops.
+The commercial dimension to the Game of Transformation is glaringly obvious.
 Such activities flourish in the absence and suppression of criticism.

 Craig Gibsone reappeared as another commercial fixture in Ecovillage Training 2009, when he and the Foundation Faculty conducted a four week ecology workshop (Feb.
 2009).
-The incessant theme of sustainability was here accompanied in the advance web ad by “Deep Democracy,” though dissident letters to the management are evidently taboo and carefully screened from the clients taught “Deep ecology and earth restoration.”
-The ecology programme does not restore relations with dissidents, and possibly cannot be trusted to restore very much else when such discrepant attitudes are so sustainable for many years on end.
+The incessant theme of "sustainability" was here accompanied in the internet ad by “Deep Democracy.”
+Dissident letters to the management were carefully screened from the clients taught “Deep ecology and earth restoration.”
+The ecology programme did not restore relations with dissidents.
+Instead, such discrepant attitudes were sustainable for many years on end by the malfunctioning charity organisation.

 l to r: Andrew Cohen, Ken Wilber

 Even bigger celebrities were visible on the workshop calendar.
 Two American heavyweights were scheduled for May 2009, a three day event being advertised at £475.
-The web ad warned that “this event is expected to be fully booked; please book early to avoid disappointment.”
+The web ad warned: “This event is expected to be fully booked; please book early to avoid disappointment.”
 Persuasive stuff to facilitate the appearance of Andrew Cohen in person and Ken Wilber by phone link.
 The title of this event was Co-creating an Awakened Culture.

 Cohen was here described as a “spiritual teacher,” with Wilber being billed as “the world’s leading ‘integral’ philosopher.”
-There is no hint of any critical view of these celebrities.
-The ad does ask an ambiguous question: “What would a fully awake, vibrant and conscious culture look like in the early 21st century?”
-This could be interpreted to mean that the Findhorn Foundation milieu is fully awake, though deep slumber is an alternative verdict from sectors resistant to the enthusiast programme.
+There was no hint of any critical view of these celebrities.
+The ad posed an ambiguous question: “What would a fully awake, vibrant and conscious culture look like in the early 21st century?”
+This could be interpreted to mean that the Findhorn Foundation milieu is fully awake.
+Deep slumber is an alternative verdict from sectors resistant to the enthusiast programme.

-Andrew Cohen has gained reproach from ex-devotees who deny his status as a guru.
-Ken Wilber has received criticism from ex-partisans who question his ambitious cosmology and version of integralism.
-These two celebrities are now closely linked, having become a dialogue attraction in Cohen’s magazine What is Enlightenment?
+Andrew Cohen gained extensive reproach from ex-devotees who deny his status as a guru.
+Ken Wilber has received strong criticism from ex-partisans who question his ambitious cosmology and version of integralism.
+These two celebrities were closely linked, having become a dialogue attraction in Cohen’s magazine What is Enlightenment?
 The “guru and pundit” duo were further glorified by the Findhorn Foundation workshop programme.
-One theme eulogised here was “a radical shift in our consciousness.”
-Such a favoured expression, appearing in the ad, can mean almost anything to the presumably “awakened culture” emphasised by the workshop promotionalism.
-A radical shift appeared in the hippy boom of the late 1960s, and the confusion still lingers.
-A radical shift was also capitalised by Grof and other therapy merchants in favour at the Foundation.
+A Foundation theme eulogised here was “a radical shift in our consciousness.”
+This fashionable expression, appearing in the ad, can mean almost anything to the solipsist "awakened culture" emphasised by the workshop promotionalism.
+A radical backward shift emerged in the hippy boom of the late 1960s.
+The massive confusion still lingers.
+A radical psychedelic shift in disorientation was capitalised upon by Stanislav Grof, who became a Foundation celebrity during the 1990s.

 Kevin R. D. Shepherd